becem-gharbi/esp-ota-cicd/README.md

 pio pkg install --library "bg-dev/OtaCicd"
 ```

 The library esposes `OtaCicd` class which implements an MQTT client and an OTA handler with secure HTTP connections.
-You just need to instantiate an instance and initialize it
+You just need to initialize it

 ```C++
 esp_mqtt_client_config_t mqttConfig = {